 Missoula, Missoula County, Montana Property Taxes

-Median Missoula, MT home value: $418,300
+Median Missoula, Montana home value: $419,000

-Median annual Missoula, MT tax bill: $4,008, $1,608 higher than the national median property tax bill of $2,400.
+Median annual Missoula, Montana tax bill: $4,868, $2,468 higher than the national median property tax bill of $2,400.

-How are property taxes in Missoula County calculated?
+How are property taxes in Missoula calculated?

-Property taxes in Missoula, MT are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.
+Property taxes in Missoula, Montana are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding Missoula's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in Missoula, knowing local tax details benefits homeowners and investors.